BOARD OF DIRECTORS' REPORT

 Extract of Annual Return

-The details forming part of the extract of the Annual Return in Form MGT 9 is enclosedas Annexure F.
+In accordance with provisions of section 134(3) (a) of the Companies Act 2013 theextract of the Annual Return in Form MGT 9 is enclosed as Annexure I.

 | ||Taruvai Subbayya Krishna Murthy |